From the Martello Tower to the beach and of course our Irish-style pubs, Halifax has many places that parallel the Dublin locations in Ulysses.

 Is This Official?
 What If I Want To Do My Own Thing?

 This is entirely a personal passion project and is not in any way connected to the Joyce estate, the city of Dublin, or any other organization.
 If you disagree with the choice of locations or activities, please feel free to celebrate Bloomsday in Halifax in your own way.
+If you are doing your own Bloommsday celebrations, please let us know and we can integrate them into the app.

 What's The Technology Behind This?